xdan/datetimepicker/README.md

 # datetimepicker
 ==============

 **!!!
-The latest version of the options 'lang' obsolete.
+In the latest version the 'lang' option is obsolete.
 The language setting is now global. !!!**

 Use this:
 ```javascript